 Most Australian households use at least two computers and a handful of mobile devices, so you'll probably know the frustration of fumbling with cables and USB drives when moving files.
-Network attached storage, or NAS, provides a straightforward solution to this problem by connecting all of your computers to a single storage unit on your local network, which can also be accessed outside the home over the internet.
+Network attached storage, or NAS, provides a solution to this problem by connecting all of your computers to a single storage unit on your local network, which can also be accessed outside the home over the internet.

 It's like having a personal cloud without the monthly subscription fees.
-And you don't need to be a tech expert to set one up.

 At its most basic, a NAS hub is a central file storage unit that connects to your computer devices in your home via a local network.
-It's like a small computer dedicated to storage, streaming and data sharing, and it's usually a faster and simpler way to move files between devices than using external drives.
+It's like a small computer dedicated to storage, streaming and data sharing, and it's usually a faster way to move files between devices than using external drives.
 NAS hubs are usually self-contained and, aside from the initial set-up, don't require a separate computer to work, just a network and/or an active internet connection.

 Because these drives function so similarly and offer many of the same features, the decision really boils down to ease of use, not just in typical day-to-day activities but also in situations where troubleshooting is required.
 Understanding these key points will help you find a NAS that suits you.